cgaikwad/MusicBot/_docs/using/faq.md

 You can then change the values (after the colon on each line) to whatever you like.
 Make sure that you preserve variables that look like `{0}` and `%s` to ensure the bot can automatically insert things there.

 Finally, ensure that your JSON is formatted correctly and valid, by pasting it into a tool like [JSONLint](https://jsonlint.com/), and then change the option `i18nFile` in your config file to equal `config/i18n/whatever.json`.
 Launch the bot, and off you go!
 If your file can't be loaded, the bot will try to fallback to the default (`en.json`).
 If it can't do that, it will throw an error.

+### How to get a Spotify URI

+If you need a URI on Spotify, hold alt when hovering over the share button and it switches to "Copy URI".